 Massa was sidelined for rest of the 2009 season after his terrifying encounter with a spring during qualifying for the Hungarian Grand Prix.
-He needed some reconstructive surgery but thankfully he was otherwise ok - though he wouldn’t be racing again until 2010.
+He needed some reconstructive surgery but thankfully he was otherwise OK – though he wouldn’t be racing again until 2010.

 So, instead of Schumacher, who would get the gig?
 Would Ferrari poach someone from another team?
-Perhaps a recently retired driver with tons of experience like David Coulthard would make a brief comeback or maybe a young driver without a seat like Tonio Liuzzi would get a chance.
+Perhaps a recently retired driver with tons of experience like David Coulthard would make a brief comeback, or maybe a young driver without a seat like Tonio Liuzzi would get a chance.

 In the latter part of the decade increasing restrictions and the eventual ban on in-season testing meant that Badoer had less and less track time.
-But Ferrari were grateful for his services to the team (he’d been with them since 1997 and didn’t leave until the end of 2010) and figured that, since it wasn’t having the best of seasons anyway, it’d be a nice gesture to reward him with a race seat.
+But Ferrari was grateful for his services to the team (he’d been with them since 1997 and didn’t leave until the end of 2010) and figured that, since it wasn’t having the best of seasons anyway, it’d be a nice gesture to reward him with a race seat.
 Sadly for both parties, things did not go well.

 Badoer was thrown in at the deep end for his first race back at the European Grand Prix at the Valencia street circuit.
-The first practice session was the first time he’d even driven the recalcitrant F60 and he was several seconds off the pace - except in the pit lane, where he was nailed for speeding four times.
-By the time qualifying rolled around he’d improved, but not by much - he qualified dead last, 1.5 seconds off of 19th-place Jaime Alguersuari in the Toro Rosso.
+The first practice session was the first time he’d even driven the recalcitrant F60 and he was several seconds off the pace – except in the pit lane, where he was nailed for speeding four times.
+By the time qualifying rolled around he’d improved, but not by much – he qualified dead last, 1.5 seconds off of 19th-placed Jaime Alguersuari in the Toro Rosso.

 Thanks to the KERS system in the Ferrari he had a monster start and shot up to 14th on the first lap, but come the end he was again right at the back, a lap down, his lap times way off that of teammate Kimi Raikkonen.
 He capped off a dismal return to the sport by bumping into Adrian Sutil’s Force India in parc fermé – hardly a massive incident, but still pretty embarrassing.

-With just a week between the European and Belgian Grands Prix Badoer retained his seat for Spa.
-Great - he had a race weekend of experience under his belt now and he was at a track he knew and had raced at before.
+With just a week between the European and Belgian Grands Prix, Badoer retained his seat for Spa.
+Great – he had a race weekend of experience under his belt now and he was at a track he knew and had raced at before.
 Surely he’d be much more competitive…right?
 Well, yes, kind of, but not by enough.

 Last in qualifying again (this time just a few tenths off of the pack) and last in the race again, he was on the same lap as race-winner Raikkonen but almost 50 seconds behind the next car.
 He did set the fastest first sector of the race though, so clearly he had Eau Rouge absolutely nailed.